lmfarley10/analytics-ai/generative-ai-multi-agent-oda/provision-agent-23ai/provision-agent-23ai.md

 Note: Names can vary but must be aliased as follows in the function.

+This is a high level overview.
+We will go through the implementation in the following tasks.

-## Task 8: Run SQL statements to create a vector table
+## Task 6: Run SQL statements to create a vector table

-1. Go to your Database connection created in previous lab.
+1. Go to your Database connection created in Task 5.
 Click on SQL worksheet and run the following code blocks one by one.

     ![SQL work](images/dbconn_sql_wksheet.png)